ankursharma6084/Segment-TREE-generic-Library/README.md

         SegmentTree<int> seg(a,n,0,comp);   // Here a is array and n is length and 0 is default value

-        For Max element in a range
+   eg -    For Max element in a range

         b) int comp(int a,int b)
            return max(a,b);